 Raccoons historically lived in forests and other wooded areas.
 As human developments have encroached into their natural habitats, raccoons have been highly adept at adapting.
-In other words, raccoons have show little difficulty in successfully living in the heart of suburban and even urban communities.
+In other words, raccoons have shown little difficulty in successfully living in the heart of suburban and even urban communities.
 Indeed, in many cities, raccoons have become commonplace.

 In addition to being highly adaptable, raccoons are highly intelligent animals.
 Researchers have concluded that raccoons are even capable of understanding some more abstract concepts, like manipulating locking mechanisms.
 This helps to explain why homeowners oftentimes are significantly frustrated in defending against raccoons.